zhaniyazh/EventSpaceApp_19P/README.md

 ## **Known Issues / Limitations**
+- Users can book, but they cannot manage their bookings after submission — only admin can
+- Admin authentication is basic (no hashed passwords)
 - No mobile-optimized UI yet
-- Time slots are fixed between 08:00 and 18:00
-- No user authentication for public users
-- Admin authentication is basic (no hashed passwords)

 ## **References**
 - [PHPMailer Documentation](https://github.com/PHPMailer/PHPMailer)